Priyansh-Kedia/CustomCamera/README.md

  6. Flash button visibility:- You can control the visibility of the flash button.
 This can be done by setting `showFlashButton` to `true` from the XML code, or by setting `showFlashToggle` from your Java / Kotlin code.
  7. Captured images number:- You can control if the user can capture single or multiple photos using the camera.
 This can be done by setting `captureSingle` or `captureMultiple` to true. **Remember**, if you set the value of both these attributes to `true` at the same time, it will lead to a runtime exception.
  8. Image deselection option:- You can give the user the freedom to delete the captured images in case of multiple captures.
 This can be done by setting `showImageDeselectionOption` to `true` in your XML code.
 If the value of this attribute is set to `true`, the user will be able to see a small cross button at the top-right corner of the captured images, which can be used to delete a particular click.
 The default value of this attribute is `true`.
+ 9. Front flash:- When the camera is facing front, in case of multiple or single capture, there is a functionality for front flash, which runs on all Android devices by using the screen as a flash screen.

 # Set a listener to receive callbacks
 To receive the callbacks from the camera, you need to implement the interface `CustomMultiple`.
 You can do this by using `setListener` from your Java / Kotlin code.